Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 A Quick Divorce and Short-Lived Hope for the Future

-Then, for the first time in her adult life, Russell made a move to try and salvage her life, career, and reputation.
-Russell joined Alcoholics Anonymous while she was staying at the hospital.
+For the first time in her adult life, Russell made a move to try and salvage her career, and reputation.
+She joined Alcoholics Anonymous while she was staying at the hospital.
 She continued to attend AA meetings for an entire year, giving hope to her family and friends that she would finally be able to fight her demons, but less than a year later Russell was drinking again.

 A Great Beauty Succumbs to a Deadly Disease

 Still clinging to her last bit of hope, Russell continued to seek employment.
 In 1958 Russell played Carol Morrow in The Tattered Dress and in 1959 she played Lynn Dillon in No Place to Land.